Technical Note: Defining the Objectives for Your IP Camera System

 Catching the Criminal

-The Axis P5534 is an example of a PTZ camera.
-It has high resolution that allows you to view a wide area.
-You can program it to step through many positions so it can view a very large area.
+The XNP-8300RW an example of a 6-Megapixel PTZ camera.
+It allows you to view a 100 ft wide area, and you can program it to step through many positions so it can view a very large area.

 Two-way Communication to Manage a Remote Office or Open a Door